Yoshinofuji Naoya

 Yoshinofuji Naoya (義ノ富士 直哉) is a Japanese professional sumo wrestler from Uto, Kumamoto.
 He made his debut in May 2024 and currently wrestles for Isegahama stable.
 He reached the division in March 2025.
-His highest rank has been maegashira #5.
+His highest rank has been komusubi.
 He was a runner-up in his top makuuchi division debut in July 2025, where he was considered a top contender for most of its duration, also winning the Fighting Spirit and Technique awards.
 He changed his ring name from Kusano to Yoshinofuji prior to the November 2025 tournament.

 Early life

 Kusano began practicing sumo at the age of five at a local club in his hometown of Uto, Kumamoto.
 During his third year at Uto City Kakujo Junior High School, Kusano won the All Japan Junior High School Sumo Championship to earn the title of Junior High School Yokozuna.
 He then attended Buntoku Gakuen High School where he finished runner-up in the All-Japan High School Selection Tournament during his second year.
 In his third year, Kusano achieved second place at the Inter-High School Championships and won the team competition at the World Junior Sumo Championships.

 After high school, Kusano enrolled at Nihon University which is known for their strong sumo club.
 During his first year at Nihon, Kusano was the runner-up at the open weight category of the National Student Weight Class Championships, but he went on to win the same tournament In his second year.
 In addition, he also placed third at the National Student Sumo Championship during his second year.
 In his third year, Kusano secured victories in both the East Japan Student Sumo Championships and the open weight division at the National Student Weight Class Championships for the second time.
 In his fourth year, he won the National Student Sumo Championship which earned him the title of Student Yokozuna.

 Due to his amateur sumo accomplishments, Kusano was granted makushita tsukedashi status which allowed him to make his debut at the bottom of the makushita division instead of the lowest jonokuchi division.
 As a result, Kusano decided to turn professional and was scheduled to join Miyagino stable as his childhood friend Kawazoe was a member of the stable.
 However, following the abuse case and the retirement of then-Miyagino's top ranker, Hokuseihō, Miyagino stable was suspended for an indefinite period with all personnel transferring to Isegahama stable.
 Due to this situation, Kusano joined Isegahama stable.